-Freshmen admitted for the fall term are required to attend one of the Summer Orientation and Academic Registration (SOAR) sessions held during the summer preceding enrollment.
-During SOAR, students become familiar with the campus and the academic programs and receive their schedules for fall courses.
+Full-time, first-year students admitted for the fall term are required to attend one of the Summer Orientation and Academic Registration (SOAR) sessions held during the summer preceding enrollment.
+During SOAR, students become familiar with the campus and the academic programs and meet their fellow classmates.
+Students who have an extenuating circumstance and cannot attend SOAR, and students who are admitted for the spring semester, will be required to complete an online orientation platform.